El Paso Walmart gunman who killed 23 gets multiple life sentences

 It was one of the deadliest mass shootings in US history.

+As police escorted Crusius out of the courtroom, Dean Reckard, whose mother, Margie Reckard, was killed in the shooting, exclaimed, "we will be seeing you again, you coward.
+We will see you again", the El Paso Times reported.

+Over 50 people sat in the crowded courtroom in El Paso on Friday morning, while more gathered into an overflow area outside to watch the long-awaited sentencing.

-The attacker used an assault-style rifle to target mostly Hispanic shoppers, leaving 23 dead and injuring 22 more in the US-Mexico border town of El Paso,
+Armed with an assault-style rifle, Crusius was targeting mostly Hispanic shoppers when he killed 23 and injured 22 more in the US-Mexico border town of El Paso.

 He had posted a hate-filled, anti-immigrant manifesto online minutes before he sprayed shoppers with bullets.